farant/catholic-3rd-millennium/README.md

         with perhaps a few exceptions.

 11. What are the negative consequences of imperfect governments?

 11.1.
+Imperfections of scope, i.e. governments larger than 100,000 people, lead
+      to many negative consequences.
-Imperfections of scope lead to a larger capacity for harm when leaders fall
+11.1.1.
+There is a greater capacity for harm when leaders fall prey to moral
-      prey to moral corruption or act imprudently out of ignorance.
+        corruption or act imprudently out of ignorance.
+11.1.2.
+It is difficult to correct immoral leaders due to the greater total power
+        available to the government.
+11.1.3.
+People leading the government cannot sustain sufficient personal relationships
+        with the governed.
+11.1.4.
+If the government is larger than the implied geographical size of <100,000
+        people then lawmakers and law enforcers begin to be too physically isolated from the "on the ground reality" that their activity impacts.
 11.2.
 Imperfections of structure lead to imperfections of governing.
 11.3.
 Imperfections of governing are intrinsically harmful.